 If you’re visiting as an adult or family, or simply want to stay near your child when they attend Space Camp, you have a number of options in the immediate area.
 Here are some to consider.

-- Huntsville Marriott at the Space & Rocket Center – this is the closest hotel to the U.S. Space and Rocket Center, and is found on campus just moments walk from the Space Center.
-We have stayed here and it was a comfortable experience, although note that breakfast isn’t included by default
+- Huntsville Marriott at the Space & Rocket Center – this is the closest hotel to the U.S. Space and Rocket Center, found on campus just a short walk from everything.
+We’ve stayed here and it was a comfortable experience, although note that breakfast isn’t included by default.

-- Drury Inn & Suites Huntsville Space & Rocket Center – just over the road from the U.S. Space and Rocket Center, which you can see from the windows.
+- Drury Inn & Suites Huntsville Space & Rocket Center – just across the road from the U.S. Space and Rocket Center, which you can see from the windows.
 Features private en-suite rooms and breakfast is included.
-This was where we stayed when we had our Space Camp experience and we thought it was excellent
+This was where we stayed for our Space Camp experience, and we thought it was excellent.

-- Hilton Garden Inn Huntsville Space Center – found a mile from the U.S. Space and Rocket Center, this is another close option to consider
+- Hilton Garden Inn Huntsville Space Center – about a mile from the U.S. Space and Rocket Center, another close option to consider.

-There was previously an RV park at Space Camp, however this is permanently closed as of the end of 2023.
+There was previously an RV park at Space Camp, but this is permanently closed as of the end of 2023.

-There are also properties in downtown Huntsville that you can stay at, which is around a 10 – 15 minute drive away.
-Take a look here at all the hotel options in Huntsville to see what is available.
+There are also properties in downtown Huntsville, which is around a 10 to 15 minute drive away.
+Take a look at all the hotel options in Huntsville to see what’s available.
+For more on Huntsville itself, Jess has a comprehensive guide to the best things to do in Huntsville.

-If you choose to stay off-site, you will be responsible for your own transfers to and from Space Camp.
+If you choose to stay off-site, you’ll be responsible for your own transfers to and from Space Camp.

 Absolutely not!
-Space Camp is open to all nationalities, and they have in fact had attendees from over 150 countries.
-Each year, 20% of visitors to Space Camp are from overseas.
+Space Camp is open to all nationalities, and they’ve had attendees from over 150 countries.
+Each year, around 20% of visitors to Space Camp are from overseas.

-The only requirement is a good understanding of English, as the program is only offered in English.
-If you are an international visitor, you’ll also need a visa for the USA, depending on your country of residence.
+The only requirement is a good understanding of English, as the programme is only offered in English.
+If you’re an international visitor, you’ll also need a visa for the USA, depending on your country of residence.

 How Long is Space Camp?

-Space Camp is going to be fairly similar to most other trips that you might take in the USA, and you don’t need to pack anything particularly special.
+Space Camp is fairly similar to most other trips you might take in the USA, and you don’t need to pack anything particularly special.

-Some things you definitely will want to pack include bed linen, a padlock for the provided lockers, and a water bottle.
+Some things you’ll definitely want to pack include bed linen, a padlock for the provided lockers, and a water bottle.

-You’ll also want comfortable clothing with enough changes for the duration you are there.
-Bear in mind that some activities might require a bit of physical activity, so you might get warm – layers are always a good idea.
+You’ll also want comfortable clothing with enough changes for the duration.
+Bear in mind that some activities require a bit of physical activity, so you might get warm.
+Layers are always a good idea.

-There isn’t a dress code exactly, however there are requirements for the clothing that you should check out here before you pack.
-As a guide, loose comfortable clothing, layers, and comfortable close-toed shoes are a good idea.
+There isn’t a dress code exactly, but there are clothing requirements you should check on the official FAQ page before you pack.
+As a guide, loose comfortable clothing, layers, and comfortable close-toed shoes are what you want.

-Also some of the activities will likely be outdoors, so you will likely need a rain coat and / or sunscreen, depending on the time of year you visit.
+Some of the activities will be outdoors, so you’ll need a rain coat and/or sunscreen depending on the time of year.
 We’d also recommend a day pack to carry things between activities.

-You are also allowed to bring cameras and cell phones / tablets with you, but you are encouraged to minimise use of connected devices so as not to spoil the immersive experience.
+You’re allowed to bring cameras and phones with you, but you’re encouraged to minimise use of connected devices so as not to spoil the immersive experience.
+(I may not have been entirely successful at this.)

-For more information on what to bring, check out the Space Camp official frequently asked questions page.
+For more details on what to bring, check out the official FAQ page.

-I’m sure that all this information has got you excited about planning your own Space Camp experience, and now you’re wondering how to go about doing that.
+I’m sure all this information has got you excited about planning your own Space Camp experience.
 Well, it’s pretty easy!
 Just head over to the official Mission Control page where you can set up your profile and book your adventure.

-For groups, you’ll want to head over to the group page where you can request availability for the various programs.
+For groups, you’ll want to head to the group page where you can request availability for the various programmes.

 Our Space Camp Experience

-The first thing that happened after meeting our mission co-ordinators Moriah and Margie (I don’t know if this was their official title, but this is what I’m going to call the lovely people who managed our experience) was we were issued with our flight suits!
+The first thing that happened after meeting our mission coordinators Moriah and Margie was we were issued with our flight suits!

 Multi-Axis Trainer

-Our first adventure of the day was a ride (I’m not sure I’m supposed to call it a ride, but there we are) on the Multi-Axis Trainer.
+Our first adventure was a ride (I’m not sure I’m supposed to call it a ride, but there we are) on the Multi-Axis Trainer.

-This is based on a trainer that was used for NASA’s first manned space flight program – the Mercury program.
-It’s constructed of three large concentric rings with a chair in the middle, in which you sit.
-And then, you get spun around and upside down as the rings move inside each other.
+This is based on a trainer that was used for NASA’s first crewed space flight programme, the Mercury programme.
+It’s constructed of three large concentric rings with a chair in the middle.
+And then you get spun around and upside down as the rings move inside each other.

-This may sound nausea inducing, but the simulator is actually specifically designed so your stomach stays centered, and it shouldn’t cause nausea.
-In addition, as you don’t spin more than twice in any direction, your inner ear fluid doesn’t move, meaning there’s no dizziness.
+This may sound nausea inducing, but the simulator is specifically designed so your stomach stays centred, and it shouldn’t cause nausea.
+You don’t spin more than twice in any direction, so your inner ear fluid doesn’t move, meaning there’s no dizziness.

 Moon Walking

 Our next adventure was moon walking!
-Ok, so technically the simulator is called the 1/6 chair, which alludes to the fact that it simulates a 1/6th gravity environment – the same as the moon.
+The simulator is called the 1/6 Chair, which alludes to the fact that it simulates a 1/6th gravity environment, the same as the moon.

-As an idea of what this means – if you weigh 170lbs on earth, the simulator would give you an idea of what it would be like to weigh around 28lbs – the same as you would on the moon.
+To give you an idea of what this means: if you weigh 170lbs on earth, the simulator gives you an idea of what it would be like to weigh around 28lbs.
 Best diet machine ever.

-The simulator is set up above a surface that looks like the moon, and you get to essentially practice “moon-walking”.
-No, not the version by Michael Jackson – the version that actual astronauts did on the actual moon.
+The simulator is set up above a surface that looks like the moon, and you get to practice “moon-walking”.
+No, not the Michael Jackson version.
+The version that actual astronauts did on the actual moon (and will hopefully do again soon, thanks to the Artemis programme).

-This was one of my favourite activities of the day, although it did take a while to get used to walking on the moon – all I did in the beginning was bounce up and down very high, which whilst fun, didn’t actually get me anywhere.
-Once I figured out it was similar to walking, but in slow motion, I did better.
+This was one of my favourite activities of the day, although it did take a while to get used to.
+All I did in the beginning was bounce up and down very high, which whilst fun, didn’t actually get me anywhere.
+Once I figured out it was similar to walking but in slow motion, I did better.

 Space Shuttle Flight

-This is a fairly accurate model of the space shuttle interior, complete with more buttons and switches than you can imagine, as well as a flight simulator style interface with joysticks and so on.
+This is a fairly accurate model of the space shuttle interior, complete with more buttons and switches than you can imagine, as well as a flight simulator style interface with joysticks.

-The highlight though was getting to land the space shuttle, which fell to Jess to do, as shuttle commander.
+The highlight was getting to land the space shuttle, which fell to Jess as shuttle commander.
 She definitely landed us near the runway, although I’m not sure we walked away without a few bumps…

 Space Station Experiments